apache/druid/docs/operations/basic-cluster-tuning.md

 #### Segment Cache Size

-`druid.segmentCache.locations` specifies locations where segment data can be stored on the Historical.
-The sum of available disk space across these locations is set as the default value for property: `druid.server.maxSize`, which controls the total size of segment data that can be assigned by the Coordinator to a Historical.

-Segments are memory-mapped by Historical processes using any available free system memory (i.e., memory not used by the Historical JVM and heap/direct memory buffers or other processes on the system).
-Segments that are not currently in memory will be paged from disk when queried.

-Therefore, the size of cache locations set within `druid.segmentCache.locations` should be such that a Historical is not allocated an excessive amount of segment data.
-As the value of (`free system memory` / total size of all `druid.segmentCache.locations`) increases, a greater proportion of segments can be kept in memory, allowing for better query performance.
-The total segment data size assigned to a Historical can be overridden with `druid.server.maxSize`, but this is not required for most of the use cases.
+Avoid allocating a Historical an excessive amount of segment data.
+As the value of (`free system memory` / total size of all `druid.segmentCache.locations`) increases, a greater proportion of segments can be kept in the [memory-mapped segment cache](../design/historical.md#loading-and-serving-segments-from-cache), allowing for better query performance.

+The total segment data size assigned to a Historical is calculated using `druid.segmentCache.locations` but can be overridden with `druid.server.maxSize`.
+This is not required for most of the use cases.

 #### Number of Historicals